Focused…like a prism

 But she did manage to figure out a special private mama-Else “move” to make whenever we found a match (both hands clapping on the legs twice, then two fist bumps, then a single high-five).

-So finally, exasperated because it was fast approaching past-bedtime, and my husband was (probably appropriately) fast approaching reduced mindfulness about this @#$^%! puzzle after a month-a-half, I looked at Else and firmly said, “Come with me.”
+So finally, exasperated because it was fast approaching past-bedtime, I looked at Else and firmly said, “Come with me.”

 I took her into our bathroom, but not before grabbing a flashlight and a crystal earring on the way.